streamsdb/site/docs/getting-started-dotnet.md

 var db = client.DB("database_name");
 ```

-> There should be a single client connection to a StreamsDB server for you entire process.
+> There should be a single client connection to a StreamsDB server for your entire process.
 In other words, you should create the client connection on startup and there is no need to create a new client connection for each request.

 ## Append to a stream

-With the handle to a database you can append messages to a stream in that database.
-Streams do no have to be created explicitly and will be created by StreamsDB whenever the first message is written to it.
+With the handle to a database, you can append messages to a stream in that database.
+Streams do not have to be created explicitly and will be created by StreamsDB whenever the first message is written to it.

 Here we write 3 messages with the string values, `hello`, `world` and `!` to the stream `example`.